julienschmidt/httprouter/README.md

 ## Usage

 This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/julienschmidt/httprouter) for details.

-Let's start with a trivial example:
+To start, add **HttpRouter** to your dependences:

+    $ go get github.com/julienschmidt/httprouter

+and use it, like in this trivial example:

 ```go
 package main